nextcloud/documentation/user_manual/files/projects.rst

 .. figure:: ../images/projects1.png

-After clicking the *Add to a project* section and selecting the type of item you want to link with the current file/folder a selector will open that allows you selecting a Talk room for example.
+After clicking the *Add to a project* section and selecting the type of item you want to link with the current file/folder a selector will open that allows you selecting a Talk conversation for example.

 .. figure:: ../images/projects2.png